jacob-zomper/teamAGame/AIbrainstorm.md

 					* Possible method of decision-making - some type of enemy cooperation, i.e. enemies fire at the same time as each other to maximize chance of hitting player
 					* Could have "kamikaze" planes that fly close to the player and ranged planes that stay farther away
 		* Rocket would probably be one of these

+	* Some enemies restricted to certain areas of the screen
+		* Some enemies stay back (right side of screen)
+		* some move forward and attack player
+			* "kamikaze" planes

+	*